Lapin0t/phd-manuscript/main/02_games.typ

 usual in a classical transition system, they here consist of two families
 #strat.stp, #strat.stn _over_ respectively the active and passive game
 positions.
 It is important not to confuse _positions_ and _states_.
-The former consist of the information used to determine which moves are allowed to be played.
-The latter consist of the information used by a given strategy to determine how to play.
+The former consists of the information used to determine which moves are allowed to be played.
+The latter consists of the information used by a given strategy to determine how to play.
 Their relationship is similar to that of types to terms.

 The $strat.play$ function takes as inputs an active position $i cl I^+$, an